hari22offical/hari22offical/README.md

  <br>
 - 🔭 I’m currently working on small  machine learning like titanic dataset, space_titanic dataset , campus placement and so on.................
 - 🌱 I’m currently learning  machine learning algorithm and data analytics technique..........
-- 🤔 I’m looking for help with senior data scientists and data analysis........
+- 🤔 I’m looking for help with senior data scientists and data analysis

 #### knowledge: